-Purpose – This paper seeks to explore ways in which learning and development (L&D) professionals use reflective practice to promote the function of L&D and their own professional growth.
+Purpose: The purpose of this paper is to explore ways in which learning and development (L&D) professionals use reflective practice to promote the function of L&D and their own professional growth.
 The claim that L&D practitioners need to develop their reflective ability to make sense of their own practice is well-argued in the literature, but few studies focus on an in-depth individual self-reflection and its impact on professional growth.
-Design/methodology/approach – An autoethnography and reflective practice design was deployed.
-The data was collected by sending a semi-structured, pre-set question as a ‘reflective conversation’ to an L&D manager and a ten-hour tape recording of personal reflection over three months.
-Data was sanitised, transcribed and edited, and a narrative data analysis method was used to analyse the data developed into reflective narratives.
-Findings – We find that reflective practice emerges through gradual reflective patterns that define the circumstances surrounding the reflection, the content, exploration and interpretation, and confirming the fulfilling of the reflection.
-Originality/value – This paper offers the journey of an L&D manager working in the hotel industry in India.
+Design/methodology/approach: An autoethnography and reflective practice design was deployed.
+The data was collected by sending a semi-structured, pre-set question as a ‘reflective conversation’ to an L&D manager and a 10-hour tape recording of personal reflection over three months.[AQ1] Data was sanitised, transcribed and edited, and a narrative data analysis method was used to analyse the data developed into reflective narratives.
+Findings: The authors find that reflective practice emerges through gradual reflective patterns that define the circumstances surrounding the reflection, the content, exploration and interpretation and confirming the fulfilling of the reflection.
+Originality/value: This paper offers the journey of an L&D manager working in the hotel industry in India.
 Through a set of reflective practices, including introspection and reflexivity, the manager considers the changes she has experienced.
 The paper contributes to the literature on reflective practice based on promoting the L&D function as an essential part of the horizontal integration of human resource management in organisations.
 Theoretical and practical implications are discussed.